vivekarajan/Youtube-Data-Harvesting/README.md

 #### Step 3. analysis zone

-* select **view analysis** button and you can view the scatter-3D chart analysis for given aim mentioned above.
+* By clicking the **view analysis** button, you can see the scatter-3D chart analysis for the above-mentioned problem.